explodingcamera/tinywasm/README.md

 Results of the tests can be found [here](https://github.com/explodingcamera/tinywasm/tree/main/crates/tinywasm/tests/generated).

 TinyWasm is not designed for performance, but rather for size and portability.
 However, it is still reasonably fast.
-There are a couple of low-hanging fruits on the performance side, but they are not a priority at the moment.

 ## Supported Proposals